The Coronary Band of Horses

-The horse’s coronary band is where the rubber meets the road.
+The horse’s coronary band, also called the coronet band or coronet, is where the rubber meets the road.
 Er, where the hoof meets your horse.
-You can say, with certainty, that your horse’s hoof grows out of the coronary band.
-Therefore, care of the coronary band is essential for hoof and horse health and should be a part of your daily grooming routine.
+You can say, with certainty, that your horse’s hooves grow out of the coronet.
+Therefore, care of this area is essential for horse health and should be a part of your daily grooming routine.

 Table of Contents

-• The coronary band, or coronet, is the circular area just above the hoof wall, where the hard hoof shell meets the skin.
+- The coronary band, or coronet, is the circular area just above the hoof wall, where the hard shell meets the skin.
 The coronet forms a ring around the lower pastern area.

-• Also inside the coronary band are long sections of corium called papillae.
-These papillae are long tubules that transport nutrients through the hoof wall.
+- Also inside the coronary band are long sections of corium called papillae.
+These papillae are long tubules that transport nutrients through the wall.

-• As the coronary band creates new hoof tissues, the cells don’t pop out fully functional and hard.
+- As the coronary band creates new hoof tissues, the cells don’t pop out fully functional and hard.
 They spend some time getting harder under the periople.
-This protective covering is just below the covering band and keeps the newly formed hoof wall safe.
+This protective covering is just below the covering band and keeps the newly formed wall safe.

 Relationship to the frog, sole, and other anatomy

-• The coronary corium also connects to the laminar corium inside the hoof.
-This area holds the hoof wall to the coffin bone.
+- The coronary corium also connects to the laminar corium inside the foot.
+This area holds the wall to the coffin bone.
 The entire system helps support a horse’s weight.

-• Other hoof parts, like the sole and frog, grow from the solar and frog corium, respectively.
-While there is no direct association between the coronary band and the sole and frog, these parts are all the same hoof capsule with internal connections and connective tissue.
+- Other anatomical parts, such as the sole and frog, develop from the solar and frog corium, respectively.
+While there is no direct association between the coronet and the sole and frog, these parts are all the same hoof capsule with internal connections and connective tissue.

 This article has simple explanations and diagrams of horse hoof anatomy.